Telecom firms told to pay Rs 1.47 lakh crore dues by midnight, hours after SC pulls up government

 Justice Mishra said if a desk officer had the audacity to stay a Supreme Court order, then perhaps the court should “wind up”.
 The court also issued a contempt notice to the officer.
 “Does the Supreme Court have no value?”
 Mishra asked.
 “This is the outcome of money power!”

-The judges then issued notices to Bharti Airtel, Vodafone, Tata Teleservices and others, ordering them to pay the adjusted gross revenue of Rs 1.47 lakh crore to the telecom department before the next hearing on March 17.
+The judges then issued contempt notices to Bharti Airtel, Vodafone, Tata Teleservices and others, ordering them to pay the adjusted gross revenue of Rs 1.47 lakh crore to the telecom department before the next hearing on March 17.
 The court said if the amount is not paid, the managing directors and other senior officers of the companies will have to personally appear in court at the next hearing.

 The telecom department began issuing circle or zone-wise notices to the firms after the court proceedings, according to PTI.
 An order issued by the Uttar Pradesh (West) Telecom Circle directed “all telecom service providers” to clear dues by Friday 11.59 pm.
 “With reference to subject cited above, you are hereby directed to make the payment of outstanding dues of LF [licence fee] and SUC [spectrum usage] charges by 14.02.2020, 11:59 PM positively,” read the order.